anastasiia-popova/kaggle_OP_SCP_2023/README.md

 matplotlib==3.7.3
 seaborn==0.12.2
 ```
-You can use the command `pip install -r requirements.txt` to install the dependencies from the file `requirements.txt` and recreate the environment.
+You can use the command `pip install -r requirements.txt` to install the dependencies listed in the `requirements.txt` file and recreate the environment.

 # Using

-The main file with results is `scp-xgboost-in-compressed-space.ipynb`  (copy of the kaggle notebook).
-To get only prediction using training and test files, run `xgb_script.py`.
+The main file with results is `scp-xgboost-in-compressed-space.ipynb` (a copy of the Kaggle notebook).
+To obtain only predictions using training and test files, execute `xgb_script.py`.

-To run `.py` or `.ipynb` one must have `id_map.csv` and `de_train.parquet` in the same directory.
+To run a `.py` or `.ipynb` file, ensure that `id_map.csv` and `de_train.parquet` are in the same directory.

-`python3 xgb_script.py` command gives the following output
+The command `python3 xgb_script.py` produces the following output:

 ```
 Files de_train.parquet and id_map.csv are imported successfully.